 Jesuit Winemaker Emeritus

 The last in line of seven Jesuit winemakers at Sevenhill Cellars, Brother May’s distinguished career began when he arrived in the Clare Valley in 1963.
 He was soon immersed in viticulture and winemaking and his stewardship as winemaker/manager saw the emergence of Sevenhill’s reputation for quality table wines, the growth of its cellar door operation and visitor recognition of Sevenhill as a notable location of religious and heritage character.
-Still involved in the winery’s day-to-day activities, Brother May’s contribution to the wine industry was recognised as one of the initial inductees to the Clare Valley Wine Hall of Fame in 2014 and with life membership of the Winemakers’ Federation of Australia in 2004.
+Brother May retired as winemaker in early 2003, assuming the title of Jesuit Winemaker Emeritus.
+Brother May’s contribution to the wine industry was recognised as one of the initial inductees to the Clare Valley Wine Hall of Fame in 2014 and with life membership of the Winemakers’ Federation of Australia in 2004.
+He was admitted as a member in the General Division of the Order of Australia (AM) in the Queen’s Birthday Honours’ List in 2016 in recognition of his significant service to winemaking and through contributions to professional associations, to regional tourism and to the Catholic Church in Australia.

 Craig joined Sevenhill Cellars in 1999, when he was appointed Vineyard Manager.
 His viticultural philosophy focuses on biological farming principles, which incorporate sustainable practices that have low environmental impact and enhance the natural balance and health of the soil.
 Craig is passionate in his belief that these principles are significant in producing grapes that are fruit-driven, the key to making the best possible wines.
 Craig is a member of the Clare Valley Vine Improvement Society and sat for a term on the Phylloxera & Grape Industry Board of South Australia.

 Tony’s sales focus comes after working in a wide variety of roles in the wine industry.
 After a background in hospitality, Tony joined the industry in 2004, working as a vintage cellar hand at Penfold’s Magill Estate.
 Post vintage, he took up an opportunity with Nepenthe Viticulture, where he gained extensive experience in the management of a number of vineyards in the Adelaide Hills.
 During this period he also completed a Graduate Diploma of Applied Science: Viticulture in 2006 before moving to the Clare Valley as Works Manager for Kirribilly Vineyard Management.
 In 2010, Tony’s focus switched to a sales/marketing role with the establishment of a regional cellar door specialising in smaller producers from the Clare Valley.
-Tony’s sales role continued with Kirrihill Wines Cellar Door in 2012 and he joined Sevenhill Cellars in October 2014 where he is responsible for the Cellar Door operation and direct customer sales.
+Tony’s sales role continued with Kirrihill Wines Cellar Door in 2012 and he joined Sevenhill Cellars in October 2014 where he is responsible for sales and Cellar Door operation.